-- If there are more than two ships at Tortola port, one of them will anchor in the bay and its passengers will be tendered ashore to the Road Town Jetty.
+- If there are more than 2 vessels, one of them anchors in the bay and its passengers are tendered ashore to the Road Town Jetty.
 It is closer to the city center that the cruise pier.

 - At the end of Tortola cruise ship pier is located a shelter where the passengers are gathered before any shore excursions or tours.
 A parking area is adjacent.

 - The local taxi service includes mini vans and safari cabs.
 There is a rank at Tortola port pier (close to Wickham’s Cay or Soper’s Hole).